msp1974/wiserHeatAPIv2/README.md

 ## 3. Find Your HEATHUB IP

 Using your router, or something else, identify the IP address of your HeatHub, it usually identifies itself as the same ID as the ``WiserHeatXXXXXX``

+Alternatively see the wiserhub2apitest.py file for how to use the api to discover you hub

 ## 4. Add values in you wiserkeys.params
 Create a file called wiserkeys.params and place two lines, one with the wiser IP and the other with the key it self.